StaPH-B/midwest-region/in-progress/outline.md

 #### .fastq / .fastq.gz files

-Fastq files are files that contain sequence data and quality information.
+Fastq files are files that contain sequence data (reads, which are fragments of sequenced DNA base pairs that are generated during sequencing, the raw data from a sequencing machine) and quality information.
 The .gz extension just informs you the file is compressed, to be covered later.
 It is the format in which sequencing data is most often kept in.
 The file is structured with each read labeled with '@'.
 The following line has the sequence bases for that read.
 The 3rd line has a '+', and the 4th line has the sequence quality (Phred score) for each base encoded in a letter format.

 Example of two reads:
 ```